The weather is cooling off as the year winds down in Las Vegas

 Things to do in November

-As always, Lavish Vegas has the best prices on all available shows.
-Seating is limited with social distancing guidelines in place.
+Lavish Vegas has the best prices on all available shows.
 So buy your tickets today.

 Enjoy Thanksgiving in Las Vegas

-Thanksgiving falls on Thursday, November 26.
-As with any long weekend, travelers from across the country will flock to Las Vegas for shopping, dining and more.
-Whether celebrating with family, friends, or just someone special, you can enjoy special holiday menus from the city’s top restaurants.
+Thanksgiving falls on Thursday, November 23.
+As with any long weekend, travelers from across the country will flock to Las Vegas for shopping, dining, and more.
+Whether celebrating with family, friends, or just someone special, you can enjoy special holiday menus from the city's top restaurants.
 Many offer Thanksgiving meals to go if you feel more comfortable dining in your hotel room.

 See a Comedy Show in Las Vegas